 Now that I feel I’ve “mastered” Classic French Madeleines, I’m eager to start experimenting with new flavors!
 So I was hoping you’d help me pick out the next flavor I should post?
 I’m between mint chocolate or lemon poppy seed?!
 Both sound so good to me!

-If you try this recipe for Classic French Madeleines, let me know!
+If you try this French Madeleine Recipe, let me know!
 Leave a comment below and don’t forget to snap a pic and tag it #bakerbynature on instagram!
 Seeing your kitchen creations makes my day.

 Classic French Madeleines